Engine that drives human potential

 Carmen Oprea – Throughout the entire conversation, you often spoke the words together / team / collaboration.
 The development of human potential has become a concern of more and more leaders, along with the efforts to reach the operational objectives.
 From your perspective, what is the engine that drives human potential?

 Cătălina Magui – From my point of view, this engine is the meaning of things.
 Over time, I have noticed that it is very important for teams to take actions with a purpose, a finality that creates concrete results.
 Thus, they find their motivation, and if people are motivated and achieve a level of satisfaction at work, they can then manage well the operational objectives related to efficiency, performance, costs, innovation or customer satisfaction.

 Interview by Carmen Oprea | ICF ACC (Associate Certified Coach)

 OTHER EVENTS THAT MIGHT INTEREST YOU

-New important awards for our involvement in the educational development of the local community
+Citizenship news: new industry awards received for our involvement in the educational development of the local community!

 The past pandemic years made us even more aware of the need of collaborating for helping those less fortunate than us or for supporting children stay in school and develop their skills.
 We managed to come together both online and offline, to surpass distances and other challenges and we achieved significant results, not only when […]

 Together with UNICEF we’ve contributed to supporting the Ukrainian children

 As we all know, doing good deeds is the only investment that never fails and helping those in need or in difficult situations is something not only related to the corporate social responsibility idea, but is rather a fundamental human duty.
 The same goes with those living in conflict areas, in danger or who fled […]